Limit-Theory-Redux/ltheory/ai/batch_rendering_port.md

   (still producer-less) `cmd_set_uniform_*_by_name` methods were updated to pass `&name` — mechanical, no behavior change for them.
 - `renderer_shared.rs`: the `thread_local!` block was deleted; `process_batch_intern`
-  emits `SetUniformMat4ByWellKnownName { name: WellKnownUniformName::MWorld, .. }`
+  emits `SetUniformMat4ByGenericName { name: GenericUniformName::MWorld, .. }`
   / `::MWorldIT` directly.
 - `SetUniformMat4ByName`/`Arc<str>` and its 8 Int/Float siblings were left in
   place as pre-existing scaffolding (zero producers before and after this